 Building a fixed raised bed is the recommended method for installing a FarmBot outdoors.
 In these instructions we show you how to build a simple but sturdy raised bed suited for FarmBot Genesis.
 This design will fit into most yards, look great, and last a lifetime.

-- Build your raised bed as large as possible to get the most out of your FarmBot.
-The outer dimensions must not exceed the maximum size of 1.5 x 3m.
+We recommend building your raised bed as large as possible to get the most value out of your FarmBot.
+See the economies of scale section for more information on maximizing FarmBot value.